What Foods May Increase Irritability or Anger?

 Natural Emotional Care has been scientifically shown to reverse anxiety, stress, fatigue, and a myriad of other challenges.
 Today, millions suffer from anxiety, stress and fatigue because they don't understand that foods affect emotions - specific nutrients and foods act in the body as natural emotional care.

 Just like skin care is critical to the beauty of your face, daily emotional care can make a huge difference in reducing stress, anxiety, fatigue and improving how you feel.
-The better care you take of your body using natural emotional care of exercise, energy nutrients, and eating specific foods like my energy diet the happier you can feel.

 Disclaimer: This article is not intended to provide medical advice, diagnosis or treat.
 This information is based on research and knowledge by the author, and the ideas are not intended as substitute for medical advice.
 As with any products it is suggested that you check with your medical practitioner prior to use.
 The author disclaims any liability arising directly or indirectly from the use of any products mentioned herein.